Typhoid: The Disease & Vaccines

 The typhoid vaccine comes in two forms:

-- "Ty21a" is a weakened form of the live bacteria and is given by mouth to people 6 years of age and older.
-A total of four capsules are taken one every other day.
+- "Ty21a" is a live, weakened form of the bacteria.
+This vaccine is given by mouth to people 6 years of age and older.
+A total of four capsules is taken one every other day.
+People should take the capsules with a cold or lukewarm beverage one hour before eating.
+The vaccine should be given at least one week before travel.
+People with immune-compromising conditions should not get this vaccine because it is a live, weakened vaccine.

 - The "polysaccharide" vaccine is made from the sugar that coats the surface of the bacteria.
-The "polysaccharide" vaccine is given as a single shot to children 2 years of age and older.
+This vaccine is given as a single shot to people 2 years of age and older.
+The vaccine should be received at least two weeks before travel.

 Who should get the typhoid vaccine?

-- Travel for more than six weeks in countries where typhoid is common.
+- Traveling in a high-risk area for more than six weeks

 Who shouldn't get the typhoid vaccine?